yyss8/Scms/README.md

 Database:Mongodb

+#02/07/17 Updates:
+1. Comment feature added.
+2. Admin pages initiated.
+3. content editor is now easier to be imported by other components

 #01/31/17 Updates:
-1. Article editor improved by adding more built-in string converting features.
+1. content editor improved by adding more built-in string converting features.
-2. raw-html are now defaultly disabled in article editor.
+2. raw-html are now defaultly disabled in content editor.

 #01/30/17 Updates:
 1. router added for page switching feature.